We cannot save the climate by planting trees on Greenland.

 Trees can make a modest contribution to solving our climate problems, but planting them randomly can do more harm than good.
 Moreover, a misleading representation of forest as the ultimate climate solution can also be counterproductive – if it is misused as an excuse not to reduce fossil emissions.
 Because that's where the solution to the climate problem lies: that we tackle it at the root.

-This text first appeared in Klassekampen on 20 Dec 2019
+This text originally appeared in Klassekampen on 20 December 2019